-FMT_MOF_CIMC.3.3 If the certificates generated are X.509 public key certificates, the TSF shall require the Administrator to specify the set of acceptable values for the following fields and extensions: • keyUsage; •basicConstraints; • certificatePolicies FMT_MOF_CIMC.3.4 The Administrator shall specify the acceptable set of certificate extensions.
+FMT_MOF_CIMC.3.3 .3 If the certificates generated are X.509 public key certificates, the TSF sha require the Administrator to specify the set of acceptable values for th following fields and extensions: • keyUsage; • basicConstraints; • certificatePolicies FMT_MOF_CIMC.3.4 The Administrator shall specify the acceptable set of certificate extensions.
 FMT_MOF_CIMC.5 Ex tended certificate revocation list profile management FMT_MOF_CIMC.5.1 If the TSF issues CRLs, the TSF must implement a certificate revocation list profile and ensure that issued CRLs are consistent with the certificate revocation list profile.
 FMT_MOF_CIMC.5.2 If the TSF issues CRLs, the TSF shall require the Administrator to specify the set of acceptable values for the following fields and extensions: •issuer; • issuerAltName (NOTE: If a CIMC does not issue CRLs with this extension, then it is not required within the certificate revocation list profile.); • nextUpdate (i.e., lifetime of a CRL).
 FMT_MOF_CIMC.5.3 If the TSF issues CRLs, the Administrator shall specify the acceptable set of CRL and CRL entry extensions.
 FMT_MOF_CIMC.6 OC SP Profile Management FMT_MOF_CIMC.6.1 If the TSF issues OCSP responses, the TSF shall implement an OCSP profile and ensure that issued OCSP responses are consistent with the OCSP profile.
 FMT_MOF_CIMC.6.2 If the TSF issues OCSP responses, the TSF shall require the Administrator to specify the set of acceptable values for the responseType field (unless the CIMC can only issue responses of the basic response type).
 FMT_MOF_CIMC.6.3 If the TSF is configured to allow OCSP responses of the basic response type, the TSF shall require the Administrator to specify the set of acceptable values for the ResponderID field within the basic response type.
-FDP_CIMC_CER.1 Certificate Generation FDP_CIMC_CER.1.1 The TSF shall only generate certificates whose format complies with X.509 v3 [4] and CVC BSI TR-03110 [3] standards for public key certificates.
+FDP_CIMC_CER.1 Ce rtificate Generation FDP_CIMC_CER.1.1 The TSF shall only generate certificates whose format complies with X.509 v3 [4] and CVC BSI TR-03110 [3] standards for public key certificates.
 FDP_CIMC_CER.1.2 The TSF shall only generate certificates that are consistent with the currently defined certificate profile.
-FDP_CIMC_CER.1.3 The TSF shall verify that the prospective certificate subject possesses the private key that corresponds to the public key in the certificate request before issuing a certificate, unless the public/private key pair was generated by the TSF, whenever the private key may be used to generate digital signatures.
+FDP_CIMC_CER.1.3 The TSF shall verify that the prospective certificate subject possesses the private key that corresponds to the public key in the certificate request before issuing a certificate upless the public/private key pair was generated by the issuing a certificate, unless the public/private key pair was generated by the TSF, whenever the private key may be used to generate digital signatures.

+FDP_CIMC_CER.1.4

-FDP_CIMC_CER.1.4 If the TSF generates X.509 public key certificates, it shall only generate certificates that comply with requirements for certificates as specified in ITU-T Recommendation X.509.
-At a minimum, the TSF shall ensure that: a) The version field shall contain the integer 0, 1, or 2. b) If the certificate contains an issuerUniqueID or subjectUniqueID then the version field shall contain the integer 1 or 2. c) If the certificate contains extensions then the version field shall contain the integer 2. d) The serialNumber shall be unique with respect to the issuing Certification Authority. e) The validity field shall specify a notBefore value that does not precede the current time and a notAfter value that does not precede the value specified in notBefore. f) If the issuer field contains a null Name (e.g., a sequence of zero relative distinguished names), then the certificate shall contain a critical issuerAltName extension. g) If the subject field contains a null Name (e.g., a sequence of zero relative distinguished names), then the certificate shall contain a critical subjectAltName extension. h) The signature field and the algorithm in the subjectPublicKeyInfo field shall contain the OID for a FIPS-approved or recommended algorithm.
-FDP_CIMC_CRL.1 Ce rtificate Revocation FDP_CIMC_CRL.1.1 A TSF that issues CRLs shall verify that all mandatory fields in any CRL issued contain values in accordance with ITU-T Recommendation X.509.
-At a minimum, the following items shall be validated: 1.
-If the version field is present, then it shall contain a 1.
-2. If the CRL contains any critical extensions, then the version field shall be present and contain the integer 1.
-3. If the issuer field contains a null Name (e.g., a sequence of zero relative distinguished names), then the CRL shall contain a critical issuerAltName extension.
-4. The signature and signatureAlgorithm fields shall contain the OID for a FIPS-approved digital signature algorithm.
-5. The thisUpdate field shall indicate the issue date of the CRL.
-6. The time specified in the nextUpdate field (if populated) shall not precede the time specified in the thisUpdate field.
+- If the TSF generates X.509 public key certificates, it shall only generate certificates that comply with requirements for certificates as specified in ITU-T Recommendation X.509.
+At a minimum, the TSF shall ensure that: - a) The version field shall contain the integer 0, 1, or 2. - b) If the certificate contains an issuerUniqueID or subjectUniqueID then the version field shall contain the integer 1 or 2. - c) If the certificate contains extensions then the version field shall contain the integer 2. - d) The serialNumber shall be unique with respect to the issuing Certification Authority. - e) The validity field shall specify a notBefore value that does not precede the current time and a notAfter value that does not precede the value specified in notBefore. - f) If the issuer field contains a null Name (e.g., a sequence of zero relative distinguished names), then the certificate shall contain a critical issuerAltName extension. - g) If the subject field contains a null Name (e.g., a sequence of zero relative distinguished names), then the certificate shall contain a critical subjectAltName extension. - h) The signature field and the algorithm in the subjectPublicKeyInfo field shall contain the OID for a FIPS-approved or recommended algorithm.